 - Ultrasound-guided fine-needle aspiration (FNA) cytology is used to obtain cytological confirmation.
 CT-guided biopsy can also be used.

 - If deep tissue extension is suspected or malignancy confirmed on cytology, an MRI or CT scan is used to evaluate tumour bulk, local invasion and perineural spread.

 - All tumours in the sublingual gland should be imaged with MRI, as the risk of malignancy is high.

 - For lesions of the deep lobe of the parotid gland and the minor salivary glands, MRI and CT scanning are the imaging methods of choice.

 - Sialography can be used to delineate the salivary ductal system and has a limited role in assessing tumour extent.

 Staging is most commonly based on the tumour, node and metastasis (TNM) classification system - based on tumour size, spread to cervical lymph node and distant metastases.
 It correlates with survival and assists treatment decisions.
-See the separate article Cancers of the Head and Neck.
+See the separate Head and Neck Cancers article.